Supreme Court Rules for Bayer — What the Roundup Cancer Lawsuit Ruling Means for Victims

 ✅ January 16, 2026: Supreme Court agrees to hear the case

-• Jury verdicts continue — recent awards include $2.1 billion (Georgia, 2025), $611 million (Missouri, upheld on appeal), and $175 million (Pennsylvania, upheld on appeal).
+• Recent jury verdicts predate the ruling — awards including $2.1 billion (Georgia, 2025), $611 million (Missouri, upheld on appeal), and $175 million (Pennsylvania, upheld on appeal) were decided before the Supreme Court's decision and are not automatically undone by it, though they may be subject to further appeal in light of the ruling.

 One of the most damaging elements of Roundup litigation has been the release of internal Monsanto documents — known as the "Monsanto Papers" — which revealed systematic efforts to downplay glyphosate's cancer risks.